OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 You can call this function if you use the component from another F# module just to ensure the above code is executed.
-Because sometimes Fable/F# behaves lazily and won't execute above code unless you access any function.
+Because sometimes Fable/F# behaves lazily and won't execute the above code unless you access any function.

-After this lenghy intro our component is ready to use.
+After this lengthy intro, our component is ready to use.
 How do we use it?